 Professional Enquiries

 Many consultants in Genitourinary Medicine recommend their patients to the Herpes Viruses Association (HVA), indeed you may have professional enquiries.
-Our information is referenced and much of it is based on the Guidelines for doctors – for treating herpes simplex , written by the expert doctors at BASHH (the British Association of Sexual Health and HIV), updated October 2014
+(Email [email protected] or phone 0845 123 2305.)
+Our information is referenced and much of it is based on the Guidelines for doctors – for treating herpes simplex , written by the expert doctors at BASHH (the British Association of Sexual Health and HIV), updated October 2024

-Around ten thousand copies of our 6,000 word booklet HERPES SIMPLEX – A GUIDE are distributed through GU clinics every year – see prices.
+Around ten thousand copies of our 6,000 word booklet HERPES SIMPLEX – THE GUIDE are distributed through GU clinics every year – see prices and online order form.
 You can order by email: [email protected] – or by phoning with your credit/debit card: 020 7607 9661.
+This is recommended by consultants:

 We give talks to staff at sexual health clinics around the country.
 All clinics are invited to request a training session that includes the PowerPoint presentation “Helping you to help your patients with herpes”.
 Send us an email: [email protected]